cupy/cupy/docs/source/tutorial/kernel.rst

 -----------------

-Is is possible to use custom types (composite types such as structures and structures of structures) as kernel arguments by defining a custom numpy data type.
+Is is possible to use custom types (composite types such as structures and structures of structures) as kernel arguments by defining a custom NumPy dtype.
 When doing this, it is your responsability to match host and device structure memory layout.
 The CUDA standard guarantees that the size of fundamental types on the host and device always match.
 It may however impose device alignment requirements on composite types.
 This means that for composite types, the struct member offsets may be different from what you might expect.

-When a kernel argument is passed by value, the CUDA driver will copy exactly ``sizeof(param_type)`` bytes starting from the beginning of the numpy object data pointer where ``param_type`` is the parameter type in your kernel.
+When a kernel argument is passed by value, the CUDA driver will copy exactly ``sizeof(param_type)`` bytes starting from the beginning of the NumPy object data pointer, where ``param_type`` is the parameter type in your kernel.
-You have to match ``param_type`` memory layout (size, alignment and struct padding/packing) by defining a corresponding `numpy dtype <https://numpy.org/doc/stable/reference/arrays.dtypes.html>`_.
+You have to match ``param_type``'s memory layout (ex: size, alignment and struct padding/packing) by defining a corresponding `NumPy dtype <https://numpy.org/doc/stable/reference/arrays.dtypes.html>`_.

-For builtin cuda vector types such as ``int2`` and ``double4`` and other packed structures with named members you can directly define such numpy datatype as the following:
+For builtin CUDA vector types such as ``int2`` and ``double4`` and other packed structures with named members you can directly define such NumPy dtypes as the following:

 .. doctest::